pollen-robotics/reachy-2021-docs/content/VR/use-teleop/best-practice/index.md

 ## Avoid damaging motors
 Reachy's arms have been thought to manipulate object at a table level and nearby.
-Some positions away from this nominal area can require a lot of effort from the motors to be maintained, and cause fast overheating of them.
+Some positions away from this nominal area can require a lot of effort from the motors to be maintained, and cause them to overheat fast.
 Moreover, manipulating objects requires more effort from the motors.

 **To avoid damaging motors:**